EFL Championship play-offs: Format

-As of 2024, the Championship play-offs involve the four teams that finish directly below the automatic promotion places in the EFL Championship, the second tier of the English football league system.
+From the 2026–27 season, the Championship play-offs involve the six teams that finish directly below the automatic promotion places in the EFL Championship, the second tier of the English football league system.
 These teams meet in a series of play-off matches to determine the final team that will be promoted to the Premier League.
+The teams finishing third and fourth in the league table progress directly to the play-off semi-finals, while the teams finishing fifth to eighth contest a preliminary "eliminator" round.

+The eliminator round consists of two one-legged matches.
+The team finishing fifth plays the team finishing eighth, while the team finishing sixth plays the team finishing seventh.
+The higher-ranked team hosts each eliminator.
+The winners of the two eliminators progress to the semi-finals.

-Based on the ranking, the team finishing in third place plays the sixth-placed team while the team in fourth plays the fifth-placed team in the "play-off semi-finals".
-Two ties are played over two legs, with the higher-ranked side hosting the second leg.
-According to the EFL, "this is designed to give the highest finishing team an advantage".
+The semi-finals are contested over two legs.
+The third-placed team plays the lowest-ranked team remaining in the play-offs, while the fourth-placed team plays the highest-ranked team remaining.
+The higher-ranked side hosts the second leg.
+This means that the third-placed team is guaranteed to face the lowest-ranked of the two eliminator winners, while the fourth-placed team faces the other winner.

 The winner of each semi-final is determined by the aggregate score across the two legs, with the number of goals scored in each match of the tie being added together.
 The team with the higher aggregate score qualifies for the final.
 If, at the end of the regular 90 minutes of the second leg, the aggregate score is level then the match goes into extra time where two 15-minute halves are played.
 If the score remains level at the end of extra time, the tie is decided by a penalty shootout.
 The away goals rule does not apply in the play-off semi-finals.

 The clubs that win the semi-finals then meet at Wembley Stadium, a neutral venue, for a one-off match referred to as the "play-off final".
 If required, extra time and a penalty shootout can be employed in the same manner as for the semi-finals to determine the winner.
 The runner-up and losing semi-finalists remain in the Championship while the winning side is promoted.
 The match, along with the finals of the League One and League Two play-offs, usually takes place over the long weekend of the second bank holiday in May.